 B. For analytics targeting "any UE" (possibly for specific DNN and or slices) and not related with an AoI or with a specific data flow.

 NOTE 4: This can relate to use cases such as Data collected by NWDAF for UPF load analytics, User Data Congestion Analytics, Data Volume dispersion analytics, WLAN performance analytics.

-Editor's note: Whether other direct subscriptions are possible is FFS.
+C. For case described in Solution #18 where the AF/local NEF can discover UPF with information of UE IP address and then subscribe QoS parameters (e.g. 5QI Value, Resource type, flow bit rates (GFBR, MFBR), packet rate, Usage report, packet delay budget (PDB)) exposure directly from UPF.

+D. For case described in Solution #20 where the AF/NEF can discover UPF via NRF with NATed addressing information (including a Public IP address and a port number), and then subscribe UE IP address mapping information exposure for a specific UE directly from UPF.

 3.